Board of Directors

 Executive Director: Regan Miner

 Regan Miner is a proud Norwich native and is responsible for overseeing all administrative duties, fundraising efforts, capital projects, and programs for the NHS.
 Miner received her Bachelor’s Degree in History from the University of Connecticut and holds a Master’s Degree in Public History from Central Connecticut State University.
-In addition to her position at NHS, Miner serves as Chairman of the Norwich Historic District Commission and is a board member of Preservation Connecticut.
+In addition to her position at NHS, Miner serves as Vice Chairman of the Norwich Historic District Commission and is a board member of Preservation Connecticut and the Last Green Valley.
 Lastly, Miner was the recipient of the 2016 40 under Forty Award, the 2016 Connecticut Governor’s Conference on Tourism Rising Star Award, the 2018 Mimi Findlay Award for Young Preservationists, and CT Magazine’s 40 Under 40: The Class of 2022.